nibble0101/backend-technologies/README.md

    -  Require strategy you want to use for authentication.
 If you want to use local strategy, then:
       `const LocalStrategy = require('local-strategy').Strategy`
       ## **NOTE**:
-      -  The local authentication strategy authenticates requests based on the credentials submitted through an HTML-based login form.For example:
+      -  The local authentication strategy authenticates requests based on the credentials submitted through an HTML-based login form.
+For example:
       ```html
           <form action = '/login' method = 'POST'>
                 <label for = 'username'> UserName: </label>